Fizzadar/ElasticQuery/README.md

 # ElasticQuery

 A _simple_ query builder for Elasticsearch.
+Outputs json ready to be sent to Elasticsearch via your favourite client.

 + [Example](#example)
 + [API](#api-elasticquery)